 The ROG Strix Z790-E Gaming emphasizes feature-rich and gives a gamer touch to the motherboard’s design.
 The ROG Strix Z790-E is entirely compatible with the 13th gen i9 processor.
 Hence, I found running high-end software (Adobe Premiere Pro, Blender) and playing heavy games (GTA-5, Witcher) very smooth.

 It consists of the 18+1 power supply, plenty enough for the mighty Intel I9 13900k.
 Besides, DDR5 ram slots are also available with dual-channel memory capable of overclocking to 7800MHz.

 The infamous ASUS BIOS and software suite are included in the motherboard, which you can better optimize than the previous generations.
 The armory crate has again won hearts by enabling fan profiles, driver updates, and Aura Sync RGB settings.
-Hence it is quite easy to have all the settings under one single roof.
+Hence, having all the settings under one roof is quite easy.

 – DDR5 ram slots